Financial-Times/origami/apps/website/_specification-v1/components.md

 ### Bower

-Origami components **must** be installable through the <a href="https://bower.io/" class="o-typography-link--external">Bower package manager</a>, and **should** include a `bower.json` manifest file which configures the component.
+Origami components **must** be installable through the <a href="https://bower.io/">Bower package manager</a>, and **should** include a `bower.json` manifest file which configures the component.
 The component **should not** be published to the public Bower registry (through `bower register` or similar).

 <aside>
   Origami components are not published to the public Bower registry because they can be accessed through the Origami Bower Registry.
-  <a href="https://origami-bower-registry.ft.com/" class="o-typography-link--external">Read the service documentation</a> for more information.
+  <a href="https://origami-bower-registry.ft.com/">Read the service documentation</a> for more information.
 </aside>

-As well as following the <a href="https://github.com/bower/spec/blob/master/json.md" class="o-typography-link--external">`bower.json` specification</a>, there are additional requirements to make the component's Bower manifest conform to the Origami specification:
+As well as following the <a href="https://github.com/bower/spec/blob/master/json.md">`bower.json` specification</a>, there are additional requirements to make the component's Bower manifest conform to the Origami specification:

   - It **must** include a `name` property set to the repository name, e.g. `o-typography`
   - It **must** include a `main` property set to an array which **must**: